GibsonFR/ServerListPlus/README.md

 # ServerListPlus
-Tell you if  you get  banned or kicked from a server
+Tell you in which server you got banned or kicked !